Academic Policies

 Academic Minor

-An academic minor is an approved group of courses or number of courses required for focused study in an academic discipline.
-A minor includes a minimum of 6 semester credit hours at the upper level.
-The academic minor is not a university-wide requirement.
-Academic units may establish or abolish a minor requirement for their students.
-The major and minor subjects must be chosen from separate departments except in the Departments of Visual Arts; Biology; Business and Economics; Communication Sciences and Disorders; History and Government; English, Speech, and Foreign Languages; Fashion; Mathematics and Computer Science; and Sociology and Social Work.
+The major and minor subjects must be chosen from separate academic components except in the components of Visual Arts; Biology; Business and Economics; Communication Sciences and Disorders; History and Government; English, Speech, and Foreign Languages; Fashion; Mathematics and Computer Science; and Sociology and Social Work.
 No more than three semester credit hours may be applied to requirements for both the major and minor in single-content minors (i.e. Biology); and no more than eight semester credit hours may be applied to requirements for both the major and minor in interdisciplinary minors (those comprised of content from two or more content areas, i.e. Neuroscience).
 Half of the upper-level courses planned for a minor must be taken at TWU (residency requirement).
 Interdisciplinary minors are listed below in this section.
-See academic departments for degree plans.
+See academic components for degree plans.

 Course Numbers